-Several taxa hold promise in terms of long term monitoring with respect to air pollutants (lichens), water quality (e.g.: dragonflies and other aquatic inverts), and the deposition of heavy metals and other contaminants (dried tissues from lichens, bryophytes, vascular plants, insects, terrestrial molluscs, or small mammals).
-This should be considered as part of the assessment and future long term monitoring.
+Several taxa hold promise in terms of long term monitoring with respect to air pollutants (lichens), water quality (e.g.: dragonflies and other aquatic inverts), and the deposition of heavy metals and other contaminants (dried tissues from lichens, bryophytes, vascular plants, insects, terrestrial molluses, or small mammals).
+Marine sediment chemistry and toxicity should be considered for monitoring potential marine effects of the project.
+All of the above recommendations should be considered as part of the assessment and future long term follow-up monitoring.
+Consideration should also be given to include aquatic organisms such as fish to assess accumulation of organic and inorganic pollutants into the food web.